 - Eat a soft food diet for a few weeks.

-Risks of Chin Implant Surgery
+Potential Side Effects of Chin Implant Surgery

-Potential chin implant risks and side effects include:5
+Potential chin implant side effects include:12

 - Infection

-- Scarring
+- Scarring at the incision site

-- Temporary prickling or burning sensations
+- Temporary prickling or burning sensations2

 Chin Implant Results